wkhere/stackless/Doc/library/multiprocessing.rst

    acceptable.
 If *block* is ``True`` and *timeout* is not ``None`` then it specifies a timeout in seconds.
 If *block* is ``False`` then *timeout* is ignored.

+   Note that on OS/X ``sem_timedwait`` is unsupported, so timeout arguments for these will be ignored.

 .. note::